jenshedqvist/justdie/README.md

-# justdie
+# Just Die
-Just a die roller library, use for whatever obscure purpose.
+Just a die roller library written in ES6 ES2015, use for whatever obscure purpose.